riekehm/LitVis/README.md

 # LitVis

-LitVis is a lightweight, Excel‑like application designed for managing literature research.
+LitVis is a lightweight chart programme designed for managing literature research.
 It enables you to import and export CSV files, edit cells with rich‑text formatting (bold, italic, bullet lists, colors, etc.), apply conditional formatting, advanced filtering, and save/load projects (including column order, widths, and custom rules).

+##Disclaimer
+LitVis is a hobby project created to assist with literature research management.
+While it contains many useful features, it is still under active development and may not cover all edge cases.

 ## Features